eternal-flame-AD/pow-buster/README.md

 ![Extrapolated throughput](plots/time.png)

-Note: To reproduce, you don't need to clone the submodule, it is only used as a pointer for what I used to for benchmarking.

 ### Formal Benchmark (mCaptcha only)

 Speedup against official solution, reported by Criterion.rs, single-threaded except for "mCaptcha User Survey extrapolated" column which uses all worker threads on the user's browser: